CWALabs/SkyCMS/README.md

 - **SendGrid**
 - **Any SMTP**

-See the [deployment documentation](./ArmTemplates/README.md) for configuration details.
+See the [Azure installation guide](./Docs/Installation/AzureInstall.md) for configuration details.

 ---